nicolezattarin/NLP-algorithms/README.md

 </p>

 ### Language Modelling
 Language modeling is the task of predicting which word comes next in a sequence of words, these models can be seen as generative models that assign probability to a piece of text.
+#### Ngram model
 A classical, in the sense that it does not relie on NN, but still interesting model is represented NGram model.
 The idea idea behind the Ngram model is to approximate the probability of a word by conditioning only on the past N-1 words.
-In [language_modelling](https://github.com/nicolezattarin/NLP-algorithms/tree/main/language_modelling) we provide an interface to train and test a classical language model: NGram model.
+In [ngram](https://github.com/nicolezattarin/NLP-algorithms/tree/main/language_modelling/ngram) we provide an interface to train and test a classical language model: NGram model.

+#### Neural Language Model
+A neural language model is a generative model that uses a sequence of words as input to predict the following word.
+We provide a class that implements a neural language model based on a feed forward NN.
+See [neural_language_model](https://github.com/nicolezattarin/NLP-algorithms/tree/main/language_modelling/neural_language_models) for more details.